burakhancelenk/PaintFight/README.md

 # PaintFight(PC)
 * Made with **Unity**
 * Used **Photon PUN** service for realtime multiplayer system.
 * **Only scripts uploaded here because of the storage limits.
-For whole project files please click the link below;**
+For whole project files, please click the link below;**
 * https://yadi.sk/d/rl1OpuTm6LGkCA

 ## Screenshots